tensorflow/tensor2tensor/docs/new_problem.md

 ```

 # Test the data generation
-If you are using a local checkout of tensor2tensor, you can install the local version in developer mode with `pip installe -e .` from the tensor2tensor directory.

-You will also need to add your new file to the [`all_problems.py`](https://github.com/tensorflow/tensor2tensor/blob/master/tensor2tensor/data_generators/all_problems.py) file too.

-You can test data generation with:
+You can test data generation of your a problem in your own project with:

 ```bash
 PROBLEM=word2def